 Mayor Leads West Chicago in a Virtual Physical Activity Challenge to Boost Physical Activity Nationwide

-Mayor Ruben Pineda is joined eighteen other mayors in a nationwide initiative to reduce heart disease and stroke, the nation’s No. 1 killer, by encouraging residents to get up and get moving.
+Mayor Ruben Pineda is joined by eighteen other mayors in a nationwide initiative to reduce heart disease and stroke, the nation’s No. 1 killer, by encouraging residents to get up and get moving.

 He kicked off the City’s fourth annual “Move with the MayorTM” aimed to foster community and lower the risk of cardiovascular disease across the City last Saturday.
 Due to the unprecedented nature of COVID-19, and to maintain everyone’s safety, this year’s MWTM activities are virtual.